36Bricks/Firmware/README.md

 The main part of each brick is an ESP8266 ESP12-E. It handles its 10 GPIO and WIFI to connect bricks to the world.

-This gitlab project is the ESP8266 program, flashed on each brick using the Arduino IDE.
+This git project is the embedded software (firmware) for ESP8266, flashed on each brick using the Arduino IDE.

 ## Requirements